Japan 7 2 Netherlands | 1 ties

 Choose Japan

 Choose Japan if you crave an immersive journey into a world where ancient traditions meet futuristic marvels.
 Best for culture enthusiasts and foodies, explore bustling Shibuya crossings, serene Kyoto temples, and savor exquisite ramen.
-Expect an efficient, unforgettable adventure, ideal for those seeking a truly distinct and high-impact travel experience.
+Expect an efficient, unforgettable adventure, ideal for those seeking a distinct and high-impact travel experience.

 Choose Netherlands